the-data-sherpa/cribl_query_repository/README.md

    - Create new queries with title, description, content, and tags.
    - View individual queries with syntax highlighting.
    - List all queries with pagination.
+   - Copy queries to clipboard with in-code copy button.

 2. **Search Functionality**
    - Search queries by title.